RancorousGames/RancWorldLayers/README.md

     *   When the subsystem creates a layer, if `bKeepUpdatedOnGPU` is true, create a dynamic `UTexture2D` and store it in `GpuRepresentation`.
 3.  **Implement the "Dirty" System:**
     *   Add the `bool bIsDirty` flag to `UWorldDataLayer`.
 The `SetValueAtLocation` function must now set this flag to `true`.
-    *   In `UMyWorldDataSubsystem::Tick`, iterate all layers.
+    *   In `UWorldLayersSubsystem::Tick`, iterate all layers.
     *   If a layer `isDirty`, call a new internal function `SyncCPUToGPU(Layer)`.
 This function will update the `GpuRepresentation` texture with the `RawData`.
 For now, a simple full texture update is fine.
     *   Reset `bIsDirty` to `false` after the update.
 4.  **Expose GPU Texture:** Implement `GetLayerGpuTexture(FName)` in the subsystem.